ffeix-sfdc/Scom_ProductFlag/README.md

 ## How to Deploy

-Go to setup and assign following permision set to relevante users:
+Go to setup and assign following permission set to relevante users:
 - `B2B Category Manage Product Flags`: give access to Tab and Flag object to create and edit them.
 - `B2B Category Read Product Flags`; give read access to shopper.